Skip to content

 Benchmarks

 TrailBase is merely the sum of its parts.
-It’s the result of marrying one of the lowest-overhead languages, one of the fastest HTTP servers, and one of the lightest relational SQL databases, while merely avoiding extra expenditures.
-We did expect it to go fast but how fast exactly?
-Let’s take a brief look at how TrailBase performs compared to a few amazing, and more weathered alternatives such as SupaBase, PocketBase, and vanilla SQLite.
+It’s the result of marrying one of the lowest-overhead languages, one of the fastest HTTP servers, and one of the lightest relational SQL databases, while mostly avoiding extra expenditures.
+We can expect it to go fast but how fast exactly?
+Let’s compare it to a few amazing, and certainly more weathered alternatives such as SupaBase, PocketBase, and vanilla SQLite.

 Disclaimer

-In general, benchmarks are tricky, both to do well and to interpret.
-Benchmarks never show how fast something can theoretically go but merely how fast the author managed to make it go.
-Micro-benchmarks, especially, offer a selective key-hole insights, which may be biased and may or may not apply to your workload.
+Generally benchmarks are tricky, both to do well and to interpret.
+Benchmarks never show how fast something can go but merely how fast the author managed to make it go.
+Micro-benchmarks, especially, offer a key-hole insights, which may be biased and may not apply to your workload.

 Performance also doesn’t exist in a vacuum.
 If something is super fast but doesn’t do what you need it to do, performance is an illusive luxury.
-Doing less makes it naturally easier to go fast, which is not a bad thing, however means that comparing a highly specialized solution to a more general one on a specific aspect can be misleading or “unfair”.
-Specifically, PocketBase and SupaBase have both been around for longer offering a different and in many cases more comprehensive features.
+Doing less makes it naturally easier to go fast, which is not a bad thing, however means that comparing a highly specialized solution to a more general one may be misleading, unfair or irrelevant for you.

 Insertion Benchmarks